Lorraine Davis MSc Integrative Psychotherapist UKCP - BACP

 I believe that trauma, depression, obsessive ruminating thoughts, and anxiety stems from relational experiences, which can produce unhelpful patterns in other situations and relationships.
 These patterns can affect how we perceive and react to others, which produces ways of relating which may not always be helpful.
-This can influence how we communicate both internally to the sense of self, and externally to others, the outcome is cycles of distress, guilt, anxiety, sadness, anger and unhappiness.
+This can influence how we communicate both internally to the sense of self, and externally to others, the outcome of which is cycles of distress, guilt, shame, anxiety, sadness, anger and unhappiness.

 Training, qualifications & experience